dechamps/RudeWindowFixer/README.md

    each monitor and determine if it should be considered "rude".
 3. In the event a monitor "rudeness" changes, notifications are delivered to other components through `CRudeWindowManager`.
-   - Evidently this includes adjusting the taskbar always on top state, though I have not directly observed that code path.
+   - This notably includes the code in charge of the taskbar, through `Explorer!CTray::OnRudeWindowStateChange()`, which calls `Taskbar!TrayUI::RudenessChanged()`, which calls `Taskbar!TrayUI::_ResetZorder()`, which finally sets or unsets the "always on top" property of the taskbar window based on the new state.

 Let's focus on step (2).